 | Public speaking | Threat to social status → Avoidance | Performance opportunity → Preparation |

 Threat recalibration involves systematic amygdala desensitization — gradually teaching your brain to distinguish between actual danger and perceived challenge.
-This requires precise exposure during controlled activation, not relaxation exercises.
+This process requires precise exposure during controlled activation, not relaxation exercises.

 The process targets three specific mechanisms: